0X-JonMichaelGalindo/LimnJS/README.md

 ```
 `[2,true,"hi"]` will fit `"itsAnArray*"`.
 Any array will.

-An array outline with one or more names will fit an array whose entries fit those names, in order.
+An array outline with one or more names will fit an array whose entries fit those names, in order, regardless of what follows.

 With one name:
 ```javascript
 MyProjectName.Outline( "oneStringArray*", [ "string" ] )
 ```
 `[ "hi" ]` will fit `"oneStringArray*"`.
-`[ "hi", "there" ]` will not fit `"oneStringArray*"`.
-A fitting array must contain exactly 1 string.
+`[ "hi", 5, 22, 99 ]` will also fit `"oneStringArray*"`.
+A fitting array must contain 1 string in the 0 position.
+Whatever comes after does not matter.

 With multiple names:
 ```javascript